rdkit/mmpdb/README.md

 ## Requirements

-The package has been tested on Python 3.9.
+The package has been tested on Python 3.9 and 3.10.
+It should work under newer versions of Python.

 You will need a copy of the RDKit cheminformatics toolkit, available from http://rdkit.org/ , which in turn requires NumPy.
 You will also